6 Formulas and Functions

 1. Start with a new worksheet.

-2. Enter in the cells A1:A6 in succession the following numbers: 120, 121, 122, 123, 124, and 125.
+2. Enter the following numbers in cells A1:A6: 120, 121, 122, 123, 124, and 125.

 Figure 6.5: Selection borders around cells to sum.

-• Click again on the Autosum button.
+• Click the Autosum button again.

 • Press the Enter key on the keyboard.

-In cell A7 the answer 735 is displayed.
-The formula in cell A7 is =SUM(A1:A6).
-This formula is shorter and clearer, therefore better than a formula like =A1+A2+A3+A4+A5+A6.
+Cell A7 will display the result 735.
+The formula in cell A7 is =SUM(A1:A6), which is shorter and clearer than =A1+A2+A3+A4+A5+A6.

 6.3 Mathematical Functions